diffusiondata/tutorials/data-store/diffusion-kafka-app-L1/README.md

 # diffusion-kafka-app-L1

-Introduction to Diffusion Real-Time Data Store through a simple application using [Diffusion](https://www.pushtechnology.com/product-overview) Cloud and Kafka.
+Introduction to Diffusion Real-Time Data Store through a simple application using [Diffusion](https://www.pushtechnology.com/product-overview) Cloud and Apache Kafka.

-A set of simple projects, illustrating production and consumption of foreign exchange (fx) data to and from Kafka clusters and Diffusion Cloud instance via the use of our Kafka Adapter.
+A set of simple projects, illustrating production and consumption of foreign exchange (fx) data streams to and from Kafka clusters and Diffusion Cloud instance via the use of our Kafka Adapter.

-These JavaScript code examples enable will help you publish data on real-time from a front end app to a Kafka cluster, consume from it and transform data on-the-fly via our powerful Topic Views feature.
+These JavaScript code examples will help you publish fx data on real-time from a front end app to a Kafka cluster, consume from it and transform data on-the-fly via our powerful [Topic Views](https://docs.pushtechnology.com/docs/6.5.2/manual/html/designguide/data/topictree/topic_views.html) feature.
 You can also use other programming languages from our [SDKs](https://docs.pushtechnology.com/#sdks), including iOS, Android, C, .NET, and more.

 # Lesson 1: Publish Topics to Kafka cluster
-**diffusion-kafka-app-L2** introduces the concept of [Time Series](https://docs.pushtechnology.com/docs/6.5.1/manual/html/designguide/data/topics/timeseries_topics.html) topic to hold a sequence of events.
-Time series topics are useful for collaborative applications such as chat rooms.
-Multiple users can concurrently update a time series topic.
+**diffusion-kafka-app-L1** introduces the concept of our [Kafka Adapter](https://www.pushtechnology.com/wp-content/uploads/2020/08/Diffusion-Cloud-Kafka-adapter.pdf) and its configuration, as well as how to Publish fx data to ['Topics' (data structures)](https://docs.pushtechnology.com/docs/6.5.1/manual/html/introduction/overview/topics_data.html).
+In Diffusion, data is stored and distributed through Topics (similar to Kafka).

 # APIs used in this application